DanielPolatajko/RecommendationsFinalProject/Results.md

 ## Preferred Models
 In our approach to creating a rating system for Yelp users and restaurants, we looked at a number of different models to predict the ratings that certain users would give a certain restaurants.
 The approaches we took to create these models were the following: a baseline estimate derived by taking the means of specific user ratings and specific restaurant ratings as bias terms, a baseline estimate derived by using Ridge regression to fit the individual bias terms for each user and each restaurant, a latent factor estimate optimized via an implementation of matrix factorization and stochastic gradient descent, a neighbor model fit using the k-nearest neighbors algorithm, and an ensemble regression method to combine the results of some of the previous models.
+All of the plots below are predicted-actual scatterplots to compare the actual values in the data to our predicted values.
+The dotted red line represents the mean of the predictions at a given actual rating.
+The red zone represents a one standard-deviation interval of predicted ratings for a given actual rating.
+The better the model is, the more closely the red line should match the green line and the tighter the red zone should be.

 ### Baseline Model
 Our modeling process began with two baseline estimates.
 The first of these two attempted to predict the rating by a given user for a given business via a model of the form $$\hat{Y}_{um} = \mu + \theta_u + \gamma_m$$,where $\hat{Y}_{um}$ represents the rating of restaurant $m$ by user $u$, $\mu$ represents an intercept term, $\theta_u$ represents the bias of user $u$, and $\gamma_m$ represents the bias of restaurant $m$.
 For example, a user might be biased in that they tend to generally rate restaurants higher than other users, or a restaurant might be biased in that it tends to be rated lower than other restaurants.